This post covers everything you need to know about rights of arrested person

 The arrested person has the right to be informed of the name and the rank of the arresting police officer and this information has to be provided in the language that the arrested person is fluent in writing and if practicable orally.

-This information has to be given before the police officer asks any question connected with the investigation of an offense, and if this information is not provided to the arrested person he has a right not to answer to any of the questions asked by the arresting police officer.
+This information has to be given before the police officer asks any question connected with the investigation of an offense, and if this information is not provided to the arrested person he has a right not to answer any of the questions asked by the arresting police officer.

 However, the arrested person is obliged to provide his name and address after this introduction by the arresting police officer.

-Right To Be Treated With Humanity
+Right To Be Treated By Humanity

 This is in regard to situations where the arrested person seeks medical assistance from the police officer while under restraint.